Mughal Empire: Administrative divisions

-The empire was divided into suba (provinces), each of which were headed by a provincial governor called a subadar.
+The empire was divided into Subah (provinces), each of which was headed by a provincial governor called a subadar.
 The structure of the central government was mirrored at the provincial level; each suba had its own bakhshi, sadr as-sudr, and finance minister that reported directly to the central government rather than the subahdar.
 Subas were subdivided into administrative units known as sarkars, which were further divided into groups of villages known as parganas.
-Mughal government in the pargana consisted of a Muslim judge and local tax collector.
-Parganas were the basic administrative unit of the Mughal empire.
+The Mughal government in the pargana consisted of a Muslim judge and local tax collector.
+Parganas were the basic administrative unit of the Mughal Empire.

 Mughal administrative divisions were not static.
 Territories were often rearranged and reconstituted for better administrative control, and to extend cultivation.
-For example, a sarkar could turn into a subah, and parganas were often transferred between sarkars.
+For example, a sarkar could turn into a subah, and Parganas were often transferred between sarkars.
 The hierarchy of division was ambiguous sometimes, as a territory could fall under multiple overlapping jurisdictions.
-Administrative divisions were also vague in their geography - the Mughal state did not have enough resources or authority to undertake detailed land surveys, and hence the geographical limits of these divisions were not formalised and maps not created.
-The Mughals instead recorded detailed statistics about each division, in order to assess the territory's capacity for revenue, on the basis of simpler land surveys.
+Administrative divisions were also vague in their geography—the Mughal state did not have enough resources or authority to undertake detailed land surveys, and hence the geographical limits of these divisions were not formalised and maps were not created.
+The Mughals instead recorded detailed statistics about each division, to assess the territory's capacity for revenue, based on simpler land surveys.

 Capitals

-The Mughals had multiple imperial capitals, established over the course of their rule.
+The Mughals had multiple imperial capitals, established throughout their rule.
 These were the cities of Agra, Delhi, Lahore, and Fatehpur Sikri.
 Power often shifted back and forth between these capitals.
 Sometimes this was necessitated by political and military demands, but shifts also occurred for ideological reasons (for example, Akbar's establishment of Fatehpur Sikri), or even simply because the cost of establishing a new capital was marginal.
-Situations where there were two simultaneous capitals happened multiple times in Mughal history.
+Situations where two simultaneous capitals existed happened multiple times in Mughal history.
 Certain cities also served as short-term, provincial capitals, as was the case with Aurangzeb's shift to Aurangabad in the Deccan.
 Kabul was the summer capital of Mughals from 1526 to 1681.

 The imperial camp, used for military expeditions and royal tours, also served as a kind of mobile, "de facto" administrative capital.
 From the time of Akbar, Mughal camps were huge in scale, accompanied by numerous personages associated with the royal court, as well as soldiers and labourers.
-All administration and governance was carried out within them.
+All administration and governance were carried out within them.
 The Mughal Emperors spent a significant portion of their ruling period within these camps.

-After Aurangzeb, the Mughal capital definitively became the walled city of Shahjahanabad (today Old Delhi).
+After Aurangzeb, the Mughal capital definitively became the walled city of Shahjahanabad (Old Delhi).